How Many Domains Suffice for Domain Generalization? A Tight Characterization via the Domain Shattering Dimension: Introduction

 Many previous theoretical works on domain generalization make explicit assumptions on how domains are related. \cite{blanchard2011generalizing} formulated the problem and approached it using kernel methods.
 They and \cite{muandet2013domain} differ from our work in assuming similarity among the various domains (possibly after a learned transformation); moreover, they achieve low error only in expectation over the choice of test domain.
 More recently, \cite{afl} assumes that the learner has access to a family of training domains, and the test domains are a family of mixtures (i.e., convex combinations) of the training domains.
 The coefficients of the convex combinations are assumed to be in a restricted range.
 The works of \cite{transform,transformation-invariant} assume that the domains are related by transformations.
-These works \citep{afl,transform,transformation-invariant} all use a min-max objective similar to our work. \cite{ben2010theory} studies learning with a source (training) domain and a target (test) domain with the assumption that the each hypothesis $h\in \cH$ has similar overall average on the two domains (they define $\cH$-divergence as the largest gap between the two averages). \cite{kim2022universal} assume that the ratios of the probability density between domains (i.e.\ propensity scores) are bounded and come from a restricted family.
+These works \citep{afl,transform,transformation-invariant} all use a min-max objective similar to our work. \cite{ben2010theory} studies learning with a source (training) domain and a target (test) domain with the assumption that the each hypothesis $h\in \cH$ has similar overall average on the two domains (they define $\cH$-divergence as the largest gap between the two averages). \cite{kim2022universal} assume that the ratios of the probability density between domains (i.e.\ propensity scores) are bounded and come from a restricted family. \cite{scholkopf2012causal,zhang2015multi,gong2016domain} formulate the problem from a causal perspective and make corresponding causal assumptions.

 Inspired by causal reasoning, and seeking to eliminate spurious correlations, \cite{arjovsky2019invariant} introduced {\em Invariant Risk Minimization}, in which the different domains correspond to training data collected in different environments which ``could represent different measuring circumstances locations, times, experimental conditions'' and so on.
 Invariant Risk Minimization seeks a representation mapping for instances, under which the optimal classifier is identical for all environments. \cite{deng-representation}, whose setting and assumptions exactly match ours, also seeks a representation approach, specifically, via adversarial learning using techniques developed in~\cite{fair-rep}; their algorithmic results have provable guarantees for unseen domains only when the observed domains form a cover with respect to $\cH$-divergence for the set of possible domains.